Home » Price Action Trading Guide

 Tweezer Tops, Tweezer Bottoms

 Tweezers also signal a trend reversal.
-Tweezer Tops indicate that an existing bull trend is about to end and, thus, they are a bearish formation.
-Tweezer Bottoms indicate that an existing bear trend is about to end and, thus, they are a bullish formation.
+Tweezer Tops are a bearish formation since they indicate that an existing bull trend is about to end.
+Conversely, Tweezer Bottoms signal a bullish reversal since they suggest that an existing bear trend is ending.

 Tweezer Tops” pattern